-On their first visit to Florida near the close of his presidency, Calvin and Grace Coolidge came to Lake Wales to dedicate the Mountain Lake Sanctuary and Bok Singing Tower to the American people.
+On their second visit to Florida near the close of his presidency (the first being en route to Havana the previous year), Calvin and Grace Coolidge came to Lake Wales to dedicate the Mountain Lake Sanctuary and Bok Singing Tower to the American people.
 Some of his reflections on that occasion are given here,

 “These grounds which we are dedicating to-day are another extension of this rapidly developing movement: It has been designated as a sanctuary because within it people may temporarily escape from the pressure and affliction of the affairs of life and find that quiet and repose which comes from a closer communion with the beauties of nature.
 We have not secured the benefits which I have enumerated without being obliged to pay a price.
 The multiplicity and the swiftness of the events with which we are surrounded exhaust our nervous energy.
 The constant impact upon us of great throngs of people of itself produces a deadening fatigue.
 We have a special need for a sanctuary like this to which we can retreat for a time from the daily turmoil and have a place to rest and think under the quieting influence of nature and of nature’s God.